istio/istio.io/content/en/blog/2021/wasm-api-alpha/index.md

 This is especially useful to debug Wasm program’s execution at runtime, for example, to verify it is not making any malicious system calls.

 The next one is about metrics.
-Wasm extensions have been able to define their own custom metrics and expose them in Envoy just like any other metric, but prior to Istio 1.12, all of these custom metrics are prefixed by "envoy_” Prometheus namespace and users were not be able to have their own namespaces.
-Now, you can choose whatever namespace you want, and your metrics are exposed in Envoy as-is without being prefixed by "envoy_”.
+Wasm extensions have been able to define their own custom metrics and expose them in Envoy just like any other metric, but prior to Istio 1.12, all of these custom metrics are prefixed by `envoy_` Prometheus namespace and users were not be able to have their own namespaces.
+Now, you can choose whatever namespace you want, and your metrics are exposed in Envoy as-is without being prefixed by `envoy_`.

 In addition to all of the above, we have fixed tons of bugs found in Envoy and refactored the original code.
 Notably now all of the Istio specific Wasm related codes in proxy have been removed, meaning that Istio telemetry and any other Proxy-Wasm based Istio extensions just depend on Proxy-Wasm ABI and the upstream Envoy implementation.
 This proves that the direction of the Proxy-Wasm project towards defining generic Wasm ABI to extend network proxies is on the right track.